Blog

 • Encouraging appropriate physical activity within the survivor's functional level

-• Recognizing and reporting early warning signs of TIA or recurrent stroke — sudden new weakness, speech changes, severe headache, vision changes — to the clinical team and, when appropriate, emergency services immediately
+• Recognizing and reporting early warning signs of TIA or recurrent stroke — sudden new weakness, speech changes, severe headache, vision changes — to the clinical team and, when warranted, to emergency services immediately

 Joint Commission Accredited Stroke Recovery Care — Why It Matters